nelsonfigueroa/nelson.cloud/README.md

-Repo for my personal site [nelson.cloud](https://nelson.cloud).
+Source code for my personal site [nelson.cloud](https://nelson.cloud).
 Built using [Hugo](https://gohugo.io).
-My site uses a modified version of the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.
+It has a custom theme that originally started with [PaperMod](https://github.com/adityatelange/hugo-PaperMod) as the base.